 Vitis™ also includes the Vitis Model Composer, which offers a toolbox within MATLAB® and Simulink®.
 It streamlines the process of designing and testing new applications.

 Vitis™ helps you design accelerators for data and compute-intensive applications at the edge, on-premise, or in the cloud in a four-step process:

 Identify the performance-critical portions of your application that demand acceleration.

 Design accelerators using Vitis Accelerated libraries, or develop your own in C, C++, OpenCL, or RTL.

 Build, analyze, and debug to verify functional correctness and ensure performance goals are met.

-Deploy accelerated applications on Xilinx platforms at the edge, on-premise, or in the cloud.
+Deploy accelerated applications on AMD platforms at the edge, on-premise, or in the cloud.